joshuadelaney/learn-advanced-plcs-hmi-scada/exam-2019-advanced-plcs-hmi-and-scada-autm07018-answers.md

 Identify two Rockwell Automation PLC programming software.
 Describe how the Rockwell Automation Software communicates with PLCs and I/O devices.

+#### Question 1(a) Answer

+Rockwell Automation has two main PLC programming software:

+1. **RSLogix 5000/Studio 5000**: This software is used for programming Rockwell Automation's ControlLogix and CompactLogix family of controllers.
+2. **RSLogix 500**: This software is used for programming Rockwell Automation's SLC 500 and MicroLogix family of controllers.

 ### Question 1(b) (20 Marks)

 Explain in detail the operation of the sections of the PLC program shown in **Figure.1**